 Duncan turned to see no one in the transporter room.
 Lisa Hovelson then appeared.
 She believed he was in his quarters.
 His first impulse was to murder his alternate self to avert a time paradox.
 He did not know why.
 Entering his quarters, he killed his alternate with a phaser.

 "What is the stardate?" he asked the computer.

 The computer replied in a pleasant voice, "Stardate 45921.5."

 Duncan subconsciously remembered that stardate.
 The Vanguard tractor beamed a lifeless Borg cube to Deep Space Nine.
 He thought the Borg cube might become active.
 He ran to the bridge.

 Captain Sean Brinkledge inquired, "I was under the impression it was your off hours.
-Are you asking for more time at tactical?"
+Do you want more time at tactical?"

 "No, Captain," Duncan told him.
 "It doesn't make any sense.
-Borg cubes don't just turn off like that.
+Borg cubes do not deactivate like that.
 It could be a sneak attack."

 "That's amazing," Duncan smiled.